 2. Types of Providers Needed

-The cost of skilled professional care is dependent on the types of providers needed.
+The cost of skilled professional care is dependent on the types of providers you need.
 For example, CNA (Certified Nursing Assistant) services are less expensive than LPN (Licensed Practical Nurse) services, which are less expensive than RN (Registered Nurse) services.
-“Private duty” CNA, LPN, and RN services are available to provide care in-home, and costs will depend on how much care is needed and how frequently.
-Again, being in an assisted living community with on-site CNAs, LPNs, and RNs also serving other residents will allow the higher cost of medical care to be shared.
-If your loved one is in need of intermittent care or you fear they are at risk of falling, localized call-systems and 24-hour staffing allow assisted living communities to provide “as-needed” care much more affordable than in-home care and less intrusive than a Life Alert or 911 call.
+“Private duty” CNA, LPN, and RN services are available to provide residential care, and costs will depend on how much help is needed and how frequently.

 3. Where You Live